History of Abkhazia: Medieval Abkhazia

 As the Abasgi grew in relative strength, the name Abasgia came to denote a larger area populated by various ethnic groups including Mingrelian- and Svan-speaking South Caucasian tribes, and subordinated to the Byzantine-appointed princes (Greek: archon, Georgian: eristavi) who resided in Anacopia and were viewed as major champions of the empire's political and cultural influence in the western Caucasus.
-The Arabs penetrated the area in the 730s, but did not subdue it; about then the term Abkhazeti ("the land of the Abkhazians") first appeared in the Georgian annals, giving rise to the name Abkhazia, which is used today in most foreign languages.
+The Arabs entered the area in the 730s, but did not subdue it; about then the term Abkhazeti ("the land of the Abkhazians") first appeared in the Georgian annals, giving rise to the name Abkhazia, which is used today in most foreign languages.

 Through their dynastic intermarriages and alliance with other Georgian princes, the Abasgian dynasty acquired most of Lazica/Egrisi, and in the person of Leo established themselves as "kings of the Abkhazians" in the 780s, even though the title was not recognised by the emperor in Constantinople who continued to call him archon when sending a gold ring of investiture.
 Leo married his daughter to the Khazar khan thus securing the northern frontiers and helping counter the Byzantine influence.

 The capital of the kingdom was transferred to the Georgian city of Kutaisi.
 In order to eliminate the Byzantine religious influence, the dynasty subordinated the local dioceses to the Georgian Orthodox patriarchate of Mtskheta.
 The Abkhaz participated in the rebellion of Thomas the Slav against Byzantine in 821-823.
-While the Byzantines sent their fleet to the Black Sea ports several times in the 9th century their ability to influence the events in the Abkhazia was limited by the internal strife and the fight against Bulgarians.
+While the Byzantines sent their fleet to the Black Sea ports several times in the 9th century, their ability to influence the events in the Abkhazia was limited by the internal strife and the fight against Bulgarians.

-The kingdom is frequently referred in modern history writing as the Egrisi-Abkhazian kingdom due to the fact that medieval authors viewed the new monarchy as a successor state of Egrisi and sometimes used the terms interchangeably.
+The kingdom is frequently referred to in modern historiography as the Egrisi-Abkhazian kingdom due to the fact that the new monarchy was viewed by contemporaries as a successor state of Egrisi and sometimes used the terms interchangeably.
 By this time the majority of the population of the kingdom was likely Georgian.
 The Abkhazian Kings probably used Georgian as the state language in spite of their Abkhaz origins.